-We’ve tested a few of the Philips LED 100w A19 daylight white light bulbs in our apartment bedroom bedside lamps, and if they last as long as CREE predicts that we’ve used for several years now, they’ll pay for themselves at least ten times over by the time they reach end-of-life.
+We’ve tested a few of the Philips LED 100w A19 daylight white light bulbs in our apartment bedroom bedside lamps.
+Indeed, if they last as long as CREE LEDs we used prior, they’ll pay for themselves many times over.

 We’ve run these five for sixteen hours each day for a couple weeks now.
-This Philips bulb has run throughout much of the day, with neither flicker nor failure, and cost us only $12 for a 2-pack at Home Depot.
-Not the cheapest LED bulbs we’ve purchased, but still monetarily manageable given their long service life.
+This Philips bulb has run throughout much of the day.
+Yet it neither flickers nor failed.
+Further, it cost us only $12 for a 2-pack at Home Depot.
+Not the cheapest LED bulbs we’ve bought.
+But still pretty cheap given how many years they last.

-These LED bulbs operate with SOME heating.
-But they don’t become nearly as hot as their 100 watt incandescent counterparts, and not very much warmer than the 60 and 75-watt LED bulbs we’ve examined.
-They run way cooler than compact fluorescent lamps with similar brightness.
+Now these LED bulbs run with SOME heating.
+But they don’t get nearly as hot as their 100 watt incandescent counterparts.
+Plus, they’re not much warmer than the 60 and 75-watt LED bulbs we’ve tested.
+They run way cooler than CFL lights with the same brightness.

 Plus, they operate silently, with neither buzzing, humming, hissing, nor whistling.
 On radios, they’re also quite mum; generating no detectable RF or EM interference on those most likely medium wave AM frequencies.